Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

 \paragraph{\textit{Scalar spin chirality and orbital magnetization --- }}

 The topological Majorana Chern number also manifests in experimentally observable probes related to a local order parameter.
-To quantify such a real-space contribution of each defect to the system's chirality we use the local Chern marker (discussed elsewhere \cite{seth_generation_2025}) as well as the scalar spin chirality (SSC) defined by the triple product of three spins around a triangle, $ \hat{\chi}_{ijk}=\sigma_i\cdot \left(\sigma_j\times \sigma_k\right) $.
+To quantify such a real-space contribution of each defect to the system's chirality we use the local Chern marker (see Ref.~\cite{seth_generation_2025} Sec.~VI) as well as the scalar spin chirality (SSC) defined by the triple product of three spins around a triangle, $ \hat{\chi}_{ijk}=\sigma_i\cdot \left(\sigma_j\times \sigma_k\right) $.
 Here $\sigma$ are spins on three sites $i,j,k$ listed in counterclockwise order.
 For the Kitaev model the expectation value of SSC in a fixed flux sector can be computed in terms of Majorana fermions as $ \langle\hat{\chi}_{ijk}\rangle=i \langle u_{ij} u_{jk} c_ic_k\rangle $.
-As shown in Fig.~\ref{fig2}(c,d,e), even though individual spins have exactly zero expectation value, in the presence of SW defects the SSC gains contributions proportional to $\mu^z_r$.
+As shown in Fig.~\ref{fig2}(c,d,e), even though individual spins have exactly zero expectation value, in the presence of SW defects the SSC gains contributions proportional to $\mu^z_r$, consistent with prior results for polycrystalline defects \cite{grushin_amorphous_2023}.
 These contributions are amplified for aligned $\mu^z$, generating a large average SSC per site of $\approx 5.3 n_d$ at small $n_d$, with much larger densities near each defect.
 Unlike the case of a field-induced chiral QSL \cite{kitaev_anyons_2006} here SSC arises at zero external field.
 Even in an applied field $B$ the defect-induced SSC can dominate ($\mathcal{O}( n_d)$ vs.\ $\mathcal{O}( (B/J_K)^3)$) with additional peaks near defects.

 The scalar spin chirality generated by SW defects is experimentally observable both directly and via conventional electron orbital magnetization.
 Electronic charge fluctuations in the Mott insulator control the coupling between SSC and electron orbital moments. \cite{shindou_orbital_2001, motrunich_orbital_2006, bulaevskii_electronic_2008} If the Kitaev model arises from a parent extended Hubbard model with Hubbard $U$ and hopping $t$, the electronic orbital magnetization includes a term $\chi t^3/U^2$.
 This orbital magnetization can also be observed in finite frequency AC optical Hall conductivity via Faraday and Kerr rotations. \footnote{We also note that if the system is doped with itinerant electrons then SSC also produces Hall conductivity at zero frequency, through multiple mechanisms, including the topological Hall effect well known in skyrmion lattices \cite{kurumaji_skyrmion_2019} as well as anomalous Hall effect induced by spin chirality skew scattering \cite{ishizuka_spin_2018}. }